Our factory and offices are open and operational, but in a limited capacity to allow social distancing.

-Unlike the original Japanese ofuro, our soaking tubs also incorporate a seat, which adds greatly to the bather’s sense of comfort and relaxation – largely because most bathers find it more comfortable to sit with their feet lower than the rest of their body.
+Unlike the original Japanese ofuro, our deep soaking tubs also incorporate a seat, which adds greatly to the bather’s sense of comfort and relaxation – largely because most bathers find it more comfortable to sit with their feet lower than the rest of their body.
 This seat, coincidentally, further reduces the amount of water required to fill the tub.
 These innovative features made our first soaking tubs extremely popular, effectively creating the modern market for luxury deep soaking.
 Since 1991, our baths have spawned many imitators, but nothing that boasts the same comfort, robustness and unique materials.
 It is telling that we now sell soaking tubs to customers right across the world, including those from Japan.